History followed one path

 • 60Hz 64 color VGA and 4 sound channels bit-banged from software

-• Designed and built on a solderless breadboard in 6 weeks
+• Originally designed and built on a solderless breadboard in 6 weeks (see the logs!)

 The build has become a contradiction of itself.
 To reduce the parts count, every hardware function is essentially software-defined: video, audio and I/O are all handled by software.
 Video at the pixel level.
 Audio at the sample level, in 4 channels.
 Even the applications themselves are running in a non-existent 16-bit processor (aka interpreter).